 Where can I pet sit?

 All over the world.
-I’ve noticed the most popular regions are Australia, U.K and U.S.A but that’s not to say there’s also dream sits that pop up in the Caribbean, all over Europe and throughout Asia.
+I’ve noticed the most popular regions are Australia, U.K and U.S.A.
+That’s not to say there’s also dream sits that pop up in the Caribbean, all over Europe and throughout Asia.
 Sit’s can be over a weekend, a month and I’ve even seen a sit available in Thailand for a year.
 They didn’t have pets, they were just hoping someone would water their plants.
 Unreal right?

 So, where are we now?
 If you’ve been on instagram lately, you would have seen two very big, but very lovable dogs in a lot of my stories.
 No, we didn’t stalk them – we’ve been looking after them here in Plettenberg Bay, South Africa for a month.
 I mean, just look at them!!

-- As the title suggests, the biggest benefit is an obvious one: Free Accommodation we ended up saving $2,000 over the course of the month which will invariably help us to travel for longer.
+As the title suggests, the biggest benefit is an obvious one.
+We ended up saving $2,000 over the course of the month which will invariably help us to travel for longer.
 (Moo keeps our budget in tact and we were thrilled to see just how much we’d saved!)

-- Getting exercise!
-For us, we’ve looked after both cats and dogs, but here in South Africa we were super excited to find two dogs who needed a lot of exercise.
-Travelling fast paced through Europe meant we were a little out of whack both mentally and physically and as a result of that, we put on a little weight.
+For us, we’ve looked after both cats and dogs.
+But here in South Africa we were super excited to find two dogs who needed a lot of exercise.
+Travelling fast paced through Europe meant we were a little out of whack both mentally and physically.
+As a result of that, we put on a little weight.
 Other than walking the dogs, we each joined a gym in town.
 I’m happy to say we’re both a lot lighter than when we first arrived.

-- Finding a routine.
-Wanting to walk the dogs twice a day meant that, in between pilates classes, I could structure my day around when I would be home and what I’d hope to achieve in between.
-Whether it be writing, reading or simply taking a walk around the garden, there was a time and space for that.
-We also found ourselves going to bed at the same time each night (early!), prioritising plenty of sleep has benefited us in more ways than one.
+Wanting to walk the dogs twice a day meant that, in between pilates classes, I could structure my day.
+Both around when I would be home and what I’d hope to achieve in between.
+Whether it be writing, reading or simply taking a walk around the garden.
+There was a time and space for that.
+We also found ourselves going to bed at the same time each night (early!).
+Prioritising plenty of sleep has benefited us in more ways than one.

-- Eating well.
-Not only can we buy in bulk, we can buy an abundance of fresh produce and avoid the temptation of constantly eating out.
+Not only can we buy in bulk, we can buy an abundance of fresh produce.
+Avoid the temptation of constantly eating out.
 Having a kitchen meant that we could buy full sized bottles of olive oil without the stress of wondering whether we’d finish it in time or feel like we’d be wasting food by not eating our leftovers.
 Here in Plett, we’ve been very fortunate to have access to our own organic veggie patch.
-We’ve been able to use it for all our fresh herbs, lettuce, spinach and rocket, root veggies like carrots, and an abundance of grapefruit and lemons.
+We’ve been able to use it for all our fresh herbs, lettuce, spinach and rocket.
+As well as root veggies like carrots, and an abundance of grapefruit and lemons.

-- Having time to ourselves, with time to relax, I totally get that I sound self indulgent when I say travel is stressful.
-What I mean is, the time we’ve had here not having to worry about booking the next hotel, the next activity and the next bus ticket has meant we’ve spent a whole month slowing down.
-I’ve been able to get a lot of work done, Moo has been setting up his own website and thankfully the wifi has been better than we’ve ever had on the road so far.
+With time to relax!
+I totally get that I sound self indulgent when I say travel is stressful.
+What I mean is, the time we’ve had here has been so good not having to worry about booking the next hotel, the next activity and the next bus ticket.
+It’s meant we’ve spent a whole month slowing down.
+I’ve been able to get a lot of work done, Moo has been setting up his own website.
+And thankfully the wifi has been better than we’ve ever had on the road so far.

-- Location, location, location!
 As I mentioned previously, you can pet sit all over the world.
-We’ve been amazed at some of the locations on offer, and while some are just for a few days, some are up to a month and even a year long!
+We’ve been amazed at some of the locations on offer.
+And while some are just for a few days, some are up to a month and even a year long!

-We have absolutely loved our stay here in Plettenberg Bay and can’t wait to do more pet sitting during the rest of our year abroad (spoiler alert: we already have our next one booked over X-mas/New year) I’ll share the location on the avaycay facebook feed!
+We have absolutely loved our stay here in Plettenberg Bay and can’t wait to do more pet sitting during the rest of our year abroad.
+I’ll share the location on the avaycay facebook feed!
 You will not believe where we’re headed for a month.
 We do love free accommodation.

 So what are you waiting for?